shirou/gopsutil/README.rst

 psutil functions on some architectures...

-.. highlights:: Breaking Changes will comes!
+.. highlights:: Breaking Changes!

-   We introduced versioning by using gopkgin.
-And breaking changes will be introduced at v2.
+   Breaking changes is introduced at v2.
 See `issue 174 <https://github.com/shirou/gopsutil/issues/174>`_ .

 Migrating to v2